 In this recipe, I am using fewer spices compared to other Middle Eastern recipes I made.
 Here are the ingredients of my grandmother’s fasolia recipe:

-Firstly, I am using boneless beef cubes, which I simmer for few hours or till they get soft and tender.
+Beef: I am using boneless beef cubes, which I simmer for few hours or till they get soft and tender.
 You can use other types of beef cuts if you like.

 Things to do first before cooking

-Also, make sure you have a cooking pot, where you will be using to boil the meat and the white beans
+Also, make sure you have a cooking pot, where you will be using to boil the meat and the beans

 To make Fasolia Recipe, you first have to boil the beef and the white beans until it gets soft and tender.
-They are both boil in a separate pot, in which the white bean takes 45 minutes, while the beef takes 1 ½ to 2 hours at least.
+They are both boiled in a separate pot, in which the white bean takes 45 minutes, while the beef takes 1 ½ to 2 hours at least.

-After that, I remove the beef and the white bean from the pots and transfer each of them into a large bowl.
+After that, I remove the beef and the bean from the pots and transfer each of them into a large bowl.

 In a different pot, I add olive oil and then chopped garlic and onion.
 Stir for few minutes till they both look transparent and cooked.

 Next, I add the beef cut and curry powder, and then I continue stirring for a minute.
-Add water and the remaining beef broth; that I used to boil the meat, and the cooked white beans.
+Add water and the remaining beef broth; that I used to boil the meat, and the cooked beans.
 Stir to mix.

 Recipe Frequently Asked Questions

 In terms of taste, they are both the same.
-However, the dry white beans are healthier since their nutrients are still there.
-On the other hand, canned white beans are processed, which might have fewer nutrients.
+However, the dry beans are healthier since their nutrients are still there.
+On the other hand, canned beans are processed, which might have fewer nutrients.

 This recipe can last in the fridge for up to 5 to 7 days.

-Other Middle Eastern Recipes
+Related Middle Eastern Recipes

 - 500 gram of boneless beef cubes

-- 2 cup of dry white beans
+- 2 cup of dry white beans or black eyed beans

 - 1 ½ cup of chopped coriander leaves